bitomule/Blog/Content/drafts/Getting started with Omnifocus automation.md

 The Omni group has been always close to automation.
 For years it was possible to automate macOS apps like Omnifocus using the macOS standard automation language: AppleScript

-Automation scene has been changing as users move more into iOS and request automation features there also.
-There’s no AppleScript support on iOS and the replacement is still far from being as powerful (Shortcuts).
+Automation scene has been changing as users move more into iOS and request automation features there too.
+There is no AppleScript support on iOS and the replacement is still far from being as powerful (Shortcuts).

 Now the Omni group is setting the gold standard with automation support across all the platforms they support.
 We can finally automate using the same code for iOS and macOS.